Updated in 2022

-Video game players try various types of games, from single player to multiplayer games with different levels of sophistication and especially constructed language, such as the Sims language that sounds quite unique.
+Video game players try various types of games, from single-player to multiplayer games with different levels of sophistication and specially constructed language, such as the Sims language, Simlish, which sounds quite unique.

-One type of video games is life simulation, and The Sims series falls under this.
+One type of video game is all about life simulation, and The Sims series falls under this.
 The Sims was created by Maxis.
-Since 2000, it was published by Electronic Arts.
-The main series already has four releases.
-The latest release, The Sims 4: Strangerville hit the game stores on February 2019.
-The game is played in many platforms, making it available to as many players as possible.
+In 2000, it was published by Electronic Arts.
+The main series already has 4 releases, with The Sims 4 being the last release.
+The game is played on many platforms, making it available to as many players as possible.
 In fact, The Sims is one of the bestselling video games of all time.
-It has already sold 200 million copies around the world.
+It has already sold 400 million copies around the world.

 Will Wright, the designer of The Sims game lost his home in 1991 during the Oakland firestorm.
 While starting to rebuild his life, he created a virtual dollhouse, drawing inspiration from his experience in replacing his possessions and his home.
 He thought of turning it into a game and presenting his ideas to the board of directors of Maxis.